sderosiaux/jmxtrans-docker/README.md

 - Start our JMXTrans image.

-We need to provide some conf and we can add a volume binding to get the logs (optional):
+We need to provide some conf and we can add a volume binding to get the logs (optional).

+There is a default configuration provided in the repo (`jmxtrans_conf`) but it won't fit your case: It is listening to `192.168.0.11:9010` to grab JMX data, you probably need to change that to your IP:port.

 ```
 $ ls jmxtrans_conf
 jmxtrans.conf
-$ docker run -d --name jmxtrans -v c:/tmp/jmxtrans-docker/jmxtrans_log:/opt/jmxtrans/log -v c:/tmp/jmxtrans-docker/jmxtrans_conf:/opt/jmxtrans/conf chtefi/jmxtrans
+$ docker run -d --name jmxtrans -v c:/tmp/jmxtrans-docker/jmxtrans_log:/opt/jmxtrans/log \
+                                -v c:/tmp/jmxtrans-docker/jmxtrans_conf:/opt/jmxtrans/conf \
+                                chtefi/jmxtrans
 ```

 If the configuration is all right (looking at the logs), we can start Graphite to store the metrics and display them.